VirajGanatra/iPrintSolution/README.md

 Then, we need to create the databases using the backup.sql file.
 Clone the project into a directory of choice.
 Run ```CREATE USER iprint``` and ```CREATE DATABASE iPrintSolution``` from the psql command-line utility, then navigate to it using ```\c iPrintSolution```.
 Then simply run ```\i backup.sql``` to import the database.

  Then, navigate to the root iPrintSolution folder.
 Ensure that jsonserv is running (see its ReadME for instructions).
-To run this as a Windows Service, use NSSM.
+The JAR can be created using `mvn clean package`.
+To run this JAR as a Windows Service, use NSSM.
 Run ``nssm install``
  , and in the resulting GUI window, set the path to your java.exe file, Startup Directory to the "target" folder where the JAR is contained, and arguments to `-jar "<path:to:jar>"` (where path:to:jar is the actual path to the jar).
-The JAR can also be created manually using `mvn clean package`.

 Otherwise, build the project by running the ```mvn spring-boot:run``` goal from this folder.
 It will be available at http://localhost:8080/.
 POSTMAN can then be used to send requests to it.
 The list of available requests and parameters is available at http://localhost:8080/swagger-ui/index.html.
 Additionally, to some requests a JWT token will need to be included in the header (which will be in the reply to the login request).
 THis JWT will authorize the request based on a username, password, and their role/authority.